-When most people think about lorry drivers they think; large bearded man living off of Yorkie bars and truck-stop burgers.
-But that’s no longer the case, these days anybody can now drive a lorry and the number of women in the industry is growing rapidly.
+When most people think about lorry drivers they think: large bearded man living off of Yorkie bars and truck-stop burgers.
+But that’s no longer the case; these days anybody can drive a lorry and the number of women in the industry is growing rapidly.

 Regardless of your strength and size, driving a lorry now requires more brains than brawn.
 With the aid of technology driving a truck now requires very little physical exertion compared to years ago.
 These days there are automatic gearboxes, power steering and electronic coupling mechanisms.
 All this means that the only element men and women compete on is their ability to actually drive the vehicle.